Five Ways to Maximize Your Curb Appeal

 1) Spruce Up Your Landscaping

 Just the term landscaping means dramatically different things to different people.
 Do you live on a farm?
 A meticulously maintained neighborhood?
 A Xeriscaped lot?
 Let’s accept that it is a very broad term, but focus on what’s important: that it looks CARED for.
 Is the grass mowed?
 Are the bushes trimmed?
 Even a few fresh bags of mulch on the faded older mulch can make a world of difference.
 Sometimes it’s worth driving around your own neighborhood (which you maybe don’t notice anymore because you’re focused on other things).
 Which houses have that gorgeous lot that shows that time and energy have been invested?
 Let that be your goal and use your own budget accordingly.
+This is incredibly important if you are trying to stage a house to sell.

 2) A Fresh Coat of Paint